Naomi and Amy’s story - We had people in our lives remain distant

 We believe that no matter the gestation, all losses deserve recognition.
 Reaching out and establishing connection has been so important to help with our healing process.
 We have reached out and have had counselling with Red Nose, attended Open House at Todd Fremantle House and also placed a plaque for Jesse at the Mt Gravatt memorial garden.

 For the first few days after we lost Jesse, our whole world was silent.
-But as we started talking about him and our story more, breaking the silence slowly made the days easier to bare.
+But as we started talking about him and our story more, breaking the silence slowly made the days easier to bear.
 We had people in our lives remain distant thinking that silence was the right way to help us heal.

 Those who are friends with parents who have experienced a pregnancy or infant loss, you need to get comfortable with being uncomfortable.
 If your friend named their baby, make sure you use their name.
 Be there for there for them.
 Don’t be the friend who is afraid of upsetting them by saying their babies name.
 They’re already upset and not acknowledging their babies leads to further isolation.